SeriousOldMan/Simulator-Controller/README.md

 ### Discord Community

-If you want to become a part of the small and very young Community for Simulator Controller on Discord, please use [this invitation](https://discord.gg/5N8JrNr48H)...
+If you want to become a part of the small and very young Community for Simulator Controller on Discord.
+Here you will also find a growing collection of video tutorials for different parts of the software suite.
+Please use [this invitation](https://discord.gg/5N8JrNr48H) to join the Discord Server.

 ### Main features